Usabl-dev/django-sample/README.md

 1. Start webserver with `python manage.py runserver`
 1. Open up localhost:8000/admin or http://127.0.0.1:8000/admin in your browser
 1. Create a question to ask users of your website, following [instructions here](https://docs.djangoproject.com/en/4.0/intro/tutorial02/#explore-the-free-admin-functionality)
+1. Open up the main site at localhost:8000/ or http://127.0.0.1:8000/.
+You should see the question you just created.